-Why it’s to blame: Your yoga mat or sweatband might be harboring acne-causing bacteria, or you’re hanging out in your athleisure wear too long after hitting the gym.
-Sweat-soaked gear that’s tight against the skin can result in the type of acne known as acne mechanica, caused by friction when your skin isn’t exposed to air.
+Why it’s to blame: Your yoga mat or sweatband might be harboring acne-causing bacteria, or you might be hanging out in your sweaty leggings a little too long after hitting the gym.
+Sweat-soaked clothing that’s tight against the skin can result in the type of acne known as acne mechanica, caused by friction when your skin isn’t exposed to air.

 The culprit: Your cellphone

 Why it’s to blame: Your phone screen collects bacteria from pretty much everything you touch each day.
-That can get real nasty, real fast.
 On top of coming in direct contact with your face as you talk on the phone, pressing the screen against your face causes sweat and oil to absorb back into your skin.

-The solution: Try making it a habit to wipe down your screen with alcohol or disinfectant wipes regularly, avoiding putting too much pressure on your face when you talk on the phone.
+The solution: Try making it a habit to wipe down your screen with alcohol or disinfectant wipes regularly and avoid putting too much pressure on your face when you talk on the phone.
 Using headphones is also a good alternative to avoid contact between your phone and face when you’re making calls regularly.